Grow your business through white labelling.

 For example: limitation of liability of the parties, confidentiality, termination and dispute resolution.

-White label agreements open up new possibilities for your business.
+White labelling opens up new possibilities for your business.
 If you’re looking to reduce the costs associated with developing and manufacturing a product, then entering into a white label agreement might be for you.

-We can draft a tailored white label agreement to protect your business for $1,300 + GST.
+We can draft a tailored agreement to protect your business for a fixed fee starting from $1,400 + GST.

 Contact us today if you require any assistance with White Label Agreement.